smith-chem-wisc/StefanPaper/CalibrationPaper.md

 We propose to add an additional calibration step in the workflow described in the GPTM-d paper.
 The workflow

+The work does not look at MS/MS spectra in isolation, but attempts to reconcile the fragmentation patterns with the selected isolation m/z peak.

 # Calibration